Bangkok·Temple Tours

 Wat Pho has a separate entrance fee of 300 THB per person.

-When you book our private Bangkok tour, both tickets are fully included in your price.
+When you book our private Bangkok tour, all tickets are fully included in your price.
 You will never need to queue at a ticket window or pay anything extra at the gate.

 One important note for independent travellers: the Grand Palace does not sell tickets online.
 You can only buy them at the gate on the day.
 During peak season (November–February) and on Thai public holidays, the ticket queue alone can take 30–45 minutes before you even step inside.